Tobias Harris comes up big late as Sixers hold off Warriors - WTMJ

 A moment of silence was held before tipoff for Hall of Famer Elgin Baylor, who died Monday at age 86.

-Stephen Curry had an MRI and the test revealed inflammation in the tailbone.
+Curry underwent an MRI exam Tuesday and the test revealed inflammation in the tailbone.
 He will miss at least the next two games for Golden State before being re-evaluated in a week.
 Poole started in Curry’s place again.

 STRONG MESSAGE